GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 While it is graphically appealing, representing quantitative data with solid colours can lead to problems and distract from the message of the map:

-- You lose the __order relationship between the data__ (a circle can be twice as big as another one, a colour cannot be "twice as dark")
+- You lose the __order relationship between the data__ (a circle can be twice as big as another one, a colour cannot be "twice as dark").
-- Countries with a large surface area stand out visually (e.g. Russia in the example below)
+- Countries with a large surface area stand out visually (e.g. Russia in the example below).
-- We are trying to represent __data that has nothing to do with the area of a country__
+- We are trying to represent __data that has nothing to do with the area of a country__.

 <!---Add example-->

-### Color gradient vs. distinct color palette
+### Colour Gradient vs. Distinct Colour Palette

 ```{caution}
 DO NOT use a __separate__ colour palette to represent __ordered entities__